Gibberlings3/framed/framed/readme.framed.english.txt

-v1.8.1 - added LableType in ini for installing with Project Infinity (https://forums.beamdog.com/discussion/74335/project-infinity-mod-manager-for-baldurs-gate-icewind-dale-planescape-torment-and-eet) v1.9 - added check for Gatewarden in quest wrap dialogue with Tethtoril v1.9.1 - updated ini file to point at new download location
+v1.8.1 - added LableType in ini for installing with Project Infinity (https://forums.beamdog.com/discussion/74335/project-infinity-mod-manager-for-baldurs-gate-icewind-dale-planescape-torment-and-eet) v1.9 - added check for Gatewarden in quest wrap dialogue with Tethtoril v1.9.1 - updated ini file to point at new download location v1.9.2 - fixed incompatibility with Unfinished Business mod and placed Scar's giving of work order at the end of his dialogue at the bridge

 ------------------------------------------------------------------------
 LEGAL INFORMATION